zoeskan/MCB185/README.md

 _solve_ a problem but to _learn_ how to solve a problem.
 In many programming courses, the instructors have automated grading.
 I would never do that, because that would mean that the focus was on getting the correct answer.
-In this course, the focus is on style as much as substance.
+In this course, the focus is on form as functio.
 It's better to have beautiful code that is broken than ugly code that solves the problem correctly because the beautiful code is easier to fix and maintain in the long run.

 ## Collaboration vs Plagiarism ##